Look, I get it.

 What if the price has broken out and you have missed the move?

-You’re not in the party, and you’re too late.
+You’re not at the party, and you’re too late.

 What do you do?